How do you spend your Fabulous First 5 Minutes each day?

-We've created the ultimate simple, effective program The Fabulous First 5 Minutes CD rom and booklet plus the Fabfirst5 iOS App both of which are for children and their families to embrace and use daily to really make the most of each day and their lives ahead.
+We've created the ultimate simple, effective program The Fabulous First 5 Minutes CD rom and booklet which is suitable for children and their families to embrace and use daily to really make the most of each day and their lives ahead.

 Parents and teachers, please teach this to children and they will surely thank you later on!

 “The FabFirst5 is a great way to set up your classroom for the day!”

 “I have used a similar approach... the time spent is time saved, as my students’ behaviour, motivation and participation improved."

 Noelene Bedggood, NSW

 The FabFirst5 program is designed to assist children to become more resilient by learning how to successfully manage problems – simply and quickly.
 The emphasis is placed upon